The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 - allow plain text calls to the puppetdb and make this configurable on the clients

-#1 Updated by Deepak Giridharagopal almost 3 years ago
+#1 Updated by Deepak Giridharagopal about 3 years ago

 - Status changed from Unreviewed to Accepted